HeeyeonKim18/data-structure/Algorithm/BFS + DFS.md

 - The way breath first search works is that you start with the root node and move left to right across the second level.
 Then move left to right the third level and so on and so forth until you find the node you’re looking for or the tree ends.
 - It uses additional memory because it is necessary to track the child nodes of all the nodes on a given level while searching that level, this means that we need to track every node and its children in order.
+- It is usually good for shortest path

 - Code